 Craig is married to the former Inge Peiszan and together they have 4 adult children and 2 grandchildren.
 His hobbies include gardening, golf, fishing and hiking.

 Development and Communications Associate

 Kate comes to Thrive Upstate from the Detroit Zoological Society where she was the Marketing Events Supervisor, in this role she was responsible for all aspects of event management at the Detroit Zoo.
 Prior to her time with the Detroit Zoo she was the Association Manager and Event Planner for the Association of Fundraising Professionals Greater Detroit Chapter.

 Kate holds a Bachelor’s Degree in Advertising and Public Relations from Grand Valley State University.
 Creativity, relationship building, teamwork, and continuous growth are of utmost importance to her.

-Kate recently moved to South Carolina from Michigan with her fiancé Rob and their rescued Australian Shepherd, Cooper.
+Kate and her husband Rob recently moved to South Carolina with their rescued Australian Shepherd, Cooper.
 She enjoys traveling, hiking and cooking in her spare time.